 There are two bus companies that travel from Medellin to Jardin.
 You can buy tickets online here from their website or simply go to the bus station and buy your tickets from there.

 A second company Transporte Suroeste Antioqueño also runs buses 6 times a day, but it’s not possible to book these online.

 How to Get to Jardin from Salento

-Getting to Jardin from Salento is infinitely easier now in 2019 – instead of being an entire (and very long) day of at least 3 buses, there is now a route that takes 2 buses with a leisurely connection in Rio Sucio.
+Getting to Jardin from Salento is infinitely easier now in 2020 (and since 2019) – instead of being an entire (and very long) day of at least 3 buses, there is now a route that takes 2 buses with a leisurely connection in Rio Sucio.
 Read our guide on how to get from Jardin to Salento and vice versa.

 Where is Jardin